bryanmontalvan/opf-storage-project/about-opf.md

-# 2021 Spring Co-op Project
-#### Improvisation of Storage Monitoring in the Operate First Environment
+# What you need to know about Operate First

+[Operate First](https://www.operate-first.cloud/) is an open-source initative with the goal of bringing software under development to a production cloud.
+It is a way of connecting all stakeholders of building, deploying, and operating software; similar to an open source community.

-The [Operate First](https://www.operate-first.cloud/) enviroment is hybrid cloud environment with the purpose of enabling smaller developing projects and research projects to have access to a production level cloud environment.
+The [Operate First Enviroment](https://github.com/operate-first/apps) is hybrid cloud environment with the purpose of having projects bring their software to a production cloud enviroment.

+(Please check out the following link for more detailed a better explanation [here](https://youtu.be/XpFeNEzlh70))

 ### What exactly is Operate First?
 - Operate First manages OpenShift Clusters